So, what exactly is self-care? We will take an in depth look at what it means to care for ourself well in this ultimate guide to self-care.

 - Learn a new skill or take up a new hobby.

 EMOTIONAL SELF CARE:

 - Meet up or talk with a good friend or mentor.

 - Consider yourself and what you want and need.

 - Remind yourself that you DO matter!

+I hope you found this guide to self-care beneficial.
 What are your favorite ways to practice good self-care?
 What are some ways you are striving to take better care of yourself currently?
 Leave a comment below and let me know your thoughts.
 I would love to hear from you!